grongierisc/iris-python-interoperability-template/README.md

 ## 7.4.
 The `inbound_adapter` class
-Inbound Adapter in Python are subclass from grongier.pex.InboundAdapter in Python, that inherit from all the functions of the [common class](#72-the-common-class).<br>
+Inbound Adapter in Python are subclass from iop.InboundAdapter in Python, that inherit from all the functions of the [common class](#72-the-common-class).<br>
 This class is responsible for receiving the data from the external system, validating the data, and sending it to the business service by calling the BusinessHost process_input method.
 This class defines: